amelivelasco/CS320-Lab1/info/labs/lab06/project_report_template.md

 You are encouraged to use basic spell checkers and it's fine to use grammar checkers that point to errors, but not tools that write sentences for you.
 We appreciate clarity and correct English, but do not care about the literary value of the text.

-The entire report, when exported to PDF, should be approximately 5 pages.
+The entire report, when exported to PDF, should be 4-10 pages.
+Longer is not always better: a well-written five-page report can already carry maximum amount of points if it contains the information that it should contain, but if you need to use
+10 pages, you can.
+If you are doing over 10 pages, please write additional explanations in the zip file and submit it with the sources.
+Please indicate in the report where to find this additional information.

-## Examples
+## Examples and Use of the Extension

 Give code examples where your extension is useful, and describe how users would work with it.
 Make sure you include examples where the most intricate features of your extension are used, so that we have an immediate understanding of what the challenges are.
 For this section, assume that your reader is a user of Amy language that received a feature upgrade thanks to your project.